jwtly10/AlgoTrade4j/README.md

 - Dynamic strategy parameter annotation system for flexible configuration
 - Advanced optimization tools for efficient backtesting
 - Robust authentication and authorization system
+- Separate live service for live trading, and independent scaling

 ## Architecture

-The framework consists of 4 main components:
+The framework consists of 5 main components:

 1. Core Module: Contains the main trading logic, event system and implemented defaults
 2. API Module: A Spring-based REST API for handling external requests and WebSocket connections
+3. Live Service Module: A separate service for live trading, with independent scaling
-3. Market Data Module: Manages the integration with external market data providers.
+4. Market Data Module: Manages the integration with external market data providers.
-4. React Frontend Module: A React-based frontend providing a base user interface for interacting with the system.
+5. React Frontend Module: A React-based frontend providing a base user interface for interacting with the system.

 The system utilizes an event-driven architecture with a global event publisher for external communications.